lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 }
 ```

-When updating an attribute, A `msg.payload` should contain a JSON Object with `actionType` and `attribute` with related information the attribute to be updated.
+When updating an attribute, a `msg.payload` should contain a JSON Object with `actionType` and `attribute` with related information the attribute to be updated.

 #### Input 2

 Payload *JSON Object*

 ```
 {